Where the Wild Things Are: Adaptations

 An animated short adaptation which had taken five years to complete was released in 1973, directed and animated by Gene Deitch and produced at Krátký film, Prague, for Weston Woods.
 It had narration by Allen Swift and a musique concrète score composed by Deitch; an updated version, which featured a new musical score and narration both by Peter Schickele, was released in 1988.
 This revised version was featured in a Children's Circle video titled The Maurice Sendak Library.

 In the 1980s, Sendak worked with British composer Oliver Knussen on a children's opera based upon the book.
 The opera received its first (incomplete) performance in Brussels in 1980; the first complete performance of the final version was given by the Glyndebourne Touring Opera in London in 1984.
 This was followed by its first U.S. performance in Saint Paul, Minnesota, in 1985 and the New York City premiere by New York City Opera in 1987.
 A concert performance was given at The Proms in the Royal Albert Hall in London in 2002.
 A concert production was produced by New York City Opera in 2011.

 In 1981, the New England Dinosaur Dance Company turned the book into a dance piece with choreography by Toby Armour and music by Ezra Sims.
 The piece debuted at Boston's Wilbur Theatre on December 22, 1981.

 In 1983, Walt Disney Productions conducted a series of tests of computer-generated imagery created by Glen Keane and John Lasseter using as their subject Where the Wild Things Are.

 In the late 1990s the characters appeared in a series of commercials for BellAtlantic.

 In 1999, Isadar released a solo piano musical composition titled "Where the Wild Things Are" which appeared on his album Active Imagination, inspired by the Sendak book.
 The composition was revisited and re-recorded in 2012 on Isadar's album, Reconstructed, with Grammy winner and founder of Windham Hill Records, William Ackerman, producing.

-In 2002, the BBC produced a radio adaptation of the book, as part of their An Abominable Bestiary series.

-The 2005 Simpsons episode, "The Girl Who Slept Too Little", features a spoof of Where the Wild Things Are entitled "The Land of the Wild Beasts".